 According to the PCT Resupply Survey, the average resupply duration is 6.4 days.
 This is on the long side for a thru hike, due in part to some longer carries through the Sierra region.
 According to the PCT Gear Survey the most common backpacks range in size from 40 to 75 liters — quite a big range!

 The PCT is a varied trail.
-The need to accommodate long food carries and a mandatory bear canister in the Sierra, long water carries in the desert, and potential snow in the mountains means PCT hikers should err on the side of a slightly larger pack than many other trails.
+The need to accommodate long food carries and a mandatory bear canister in the Sierra, long water carries in the desert, and potential snow in the mountains means PCT hikers should err on the side of a slightly larger pack compared to many other trails.

 The AT is generally less remote than the PCT and towns are easier to get to, thus most food carries are short (3 to 5 days).
 It depends on the season but snowpack is usually less of an issue than on the PCT or CDT, and water is usually plentiful.
 If a hiker wanted to stretch the limits of a smaller pack, the AT would seem to be a good trail for it.